 Today’s efficiency models date back to the 1950’s when Toyota shifted to a “just-in-time (JIT)” model, focusing purely on production costs, product quality and delivery, and worker involvement to minimize excess time and overall costs.
 This model became the foundation for today’s more commonly used efficiency model, lean manufacturing.
 Production from a system pushing out products in batches is taken to a flowing system that systematically produces single units as needed, at an optimum cost.

-An operations manager need to make sure focus remains on the organizational objective, rather than the narrow focus of different department and division goals.
+Efficiency is one of many important qualities of an operations manager.
+An operations manager needs to make sure focus remains on the organizational objective, rather than the narrow focus of different department and division goals.
 In order to accomplish this, operations leaders must implement areas of flexibility into all stages of operations and facilitate cross-functional communication, enabling adaptability between teams and departments.

 Advance your career with The University of Scranton